Harkirat155/LearnAI-Cognitive-Search/04-Lab-1-Text-Skills.md

 Content-Type: application/json
 ```

-Repeat for additional fields: content, language, keyphrases, and organizations in this exercise.
+Repeat for additional fields: content, languageCode, keyPhrases, and organizations in this exercise.
+Fields names in your query must match with the names you defined in your index.
+And it is case sensitive.
+The output of the query above helps you to confirm the index fields names.
 You can return multiple fields via `$select` using a comma-delimited list.

 You can use GET or POST, depending on query string complexity and length.
 For more information, see [Query using the REST API](https://docs.microsoft.com/azure/search/search-query-rest-api).